When you’re new to budgeting, it can be really difficult to figure out how much money you should be spending on each area of your life.

 The last 20% is reserved for just two things: debt repayment and savings.

-This is also the money that will go toward your emergency fund and your retirement account.
+This is also the money that will go toward helping you build your emergency fund, pay for any financial goals you have, and funding your retirement account.

 Alright, let’s say you’ve read about this budgeting method and decided you want to give it a shot.
 How do you get started?
 Here are some simple steps to follow:

 Before we can budget our income, we have to figure out how much money we have to budget with.
 This part should be easy – simply take a look at your paycheck or bank account and see what you’re after-tax income is each month.

 This is a little more difficult if you don’t make exactly the same amount of money each month, such as if you’re self-employed.
 In that case, just work with your average take-home pay.